-If Then

-The driver's safety belt is not The Belt Minder feature is activated -

-buckled approximately 5 the safety belt warning light

-seconds after the safety belt illuminates and the warning chime

-warning light has turned off sounds for 6 seconds every 30

-seconds, repeating for approximately

-5 minutes or until safety belt is

-buckled.

-The driver's safety belt is The Belt Minder feature will not

-buckled while the safety belt activate.

-indicator light is illuminated

-and the safety belt warning

-chime is sounding

-The driver's safety belt is The Belt Minder feature will not

-buckled before the ignition activate.

-switch is turned to the ON

-position
+If Then The driver's safety belt is not buckled approximately 5 seconds after the safety belt warning light has turned off The Belt Minder feature is activated - the safety belt warning light illuminates and the warning chime sounds for 6 seconds every 30 seconds, repeating for approximately 5 minutes or until safety belt is buckled.
+The driver's safety belt is buckled while the safety belt indicator light is illuminated and the safety belt warning chime is sounding The Belt Minder feature will not activate.
+The driver's safety belt is buckled before the ignition switch is turned to the ON position The Belt Minder feature will not activate.